TOAST-DOCS/Gamebase/en/unity-authentication.md

     * Mapping hsa failed.

 ### Add Mapping

 Try mapping to another IdP while logged-in to a specific IdP.
-If an IdP account to map has already been integrated to another account, return the **AUTH\_ADD\_MAPPING\_ALREADY\_MAPPED\_TO\_OTHER\_MEMBER (3302)** error.
+If an IdP account to map has already been integrated to another account, return the **AUTH_ADD_MAPPING_ALREADY_MAPPED_TO_OTHER_MEMBER (3302)** error.<br/>

 Even if a mapping is successful, 'currently logged-in IdP' does not change.
 For example, after a user logs in a Google account and has successfully mapped with a Facebook account, the user's 'currently logged-in IdP' does not change from Google to Facebook.
 It still stays with Google account.
 Mapping simply adds IdP integration.

 **API**